Alice Karle Art Appraiser

 Continuing study should include current USPAP accreditation status (Uniform Standards of Professional Appraisal Practice), and producing USPAP compliant reports.
 USPAP is maintained by the Appraisal Foundation, a private foundation established by an act of Congress in 1989, to establish appraisal standards and ethical requirements.
 USPAP accreditation is administered by the Appraiser Qualifications Board of the Foundation.
 Compliance with USPAP is achieved by conforming to the standards in appraisal practice and reporting.

 The Appraisal Foundation does not certify appraisers.
 Certification is performed by the appraiser’s professional organization.

-Photography: The appraisal report should contain professional, high resolution photographs of the appraised items.
+The appraisal report should contain professional, high resolution photographs of the appraised items.
 This allows the client and other users to understand that the appraised items are correctly identified, and in as stated condition.
 It is also important regarding division of property when beneficiaries need to clearly identify property.
-Poor quality, iphone photographs lead to misidentification and incorrect values.
+Poor quality photographs lead to misidentification and incorrect values.

-Upon request, we provide references containing the names of institutions, accounting and legal firms, auction department heads we have worked, or institutions that have received donations from our clients.
+Upon request, we provide references containing the names of institutions, accounting and legal firms, auction department heads with whom we have worked, or institutions that have received donations from our clients.
 Our clients’ identities are always private, and we do not give client’s personal information to other parties.